Sergey Nemtsanov – Soviet athlete

 On the eve of the Olympics the boy won the prestigious Grand Prix series (Canada-America-Mexico) and was considered one of the favorites before the Olympics.
 There he met pretty American diver Carol, who was the daughter of a millionaire.
 Nemtsanov fell in love almost at the first sight.

 In 1982 he went to the army.
-When he returned he drank a lot and his wife and son left him.
+When the young man returned he drank a lot and his wife and son left him.

 Later he remarried and became involved in business.
 Sergey earned money and went abroad.
 They say that he still lives in Atlanta, repairs cars, but doesn’t want to speak with journalists or people from the world of sports.